stackbit-projects/jsclassic-d4df6/src/pages/index.md

     image: images/hero.png
     image_alt: App preview
     title: 'Endure the pain, Enjoy the gain.'
-    content: >-
+    content: >
-      Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
+      JS Classic Gym is one of the leading fitness centers in Coimbatore.
+It has various types of machinery and equipment for all types of workouts.
+Come, Join hands with us and let's grow stronger!
     actions:
       - label: Learn More
         url: /features